rabahi/epel-scripts/README.md

 - First, install prerequistes and reboot your server
 - Then, install your server (i.e. srv-***)
+- Finally, update the security policy (depends on your own case)

+Enjoy :)

 How does it work?
 ----------------